 • What is a typical week like at your institution?

-A Short List of Other Common or Potential Internal Medicine Residency Interview Questions
+More Common Internal Medicine Residency Interview Questions

-General Tips on Answering Internal Medicine Residency Interview Questions
+The Best Tips on Answering Internal Medicine Residency Interview Questions

 Every question in a residency interview is intended to make sure that you are right for the program and that the program is right for you.
 A match is achieved when you fit like a puzzle piece, perfectly in place with the program you have applied to.
-You can better gauge the fit of a program by learning some of the best questions to ask residency programs.

 Internal medicine is a broad field, and there are many different ways to highlight your appropriateness for this specialty.
 You will want to focus on your ability to solve problems, think under pressure, make connections, deal with complexity, and understand big-picture thinking.
+Because internal medicine is such a broad field, we have compiled some general tips below.

 FAQs

-1. How long should my answers be?
+1. How long should my answers to residency interview questions be?

-2. Should I memorize my answers?
+2. Should I memorize my answers for a residency interview?

 No. Memorized answers often sound robotic or disengaged, or you might get asked a variant question and have no answer at all.
 Memorize what you want to talk about and the structure, not verbatim wording.